-The carrying amounts of trade and other receivables are disclosed in Notes 12 and 13 respectively.
+The carrying amounts of other receivables are disclosed in Notes 12.

 ii) Interest rate risk

 Interest rate risk is the risk that fair value or future cash flows of the Group's financial instruments will fluctuate because of changes in market interest rates.
 The Group's direct exposure to interest rate risk arises from fixed deposits.
 The Group periodically reviews its financial instruments and monitors interest rate fluctuations to ensure the exposure to interest rate risk is within acceptable level.